erusso7/nginx-geoip-api/README.md

     "last_change": 1607445787
 }
 ```
-- Check information for a given ip: `curl -H 'x-forwarded-for: 37.223.5.39' localhost`
+- Check information for a given ip: `curl -H 'x-forwarded-for: 37.223.5.39' http://127.0.0.1`

+> You **MUST** add the `x-forwarded-for` header with the client real IP,
+otherwise it will return the information of the direct client.

 ```json
 {
   "ip": "37.223.5.39",